TECH-SAVIOURS-ORG/news/pages/01.blog/microsoft-and-the-oddities-of-accepting-emails/item.en.md

 - https://sender.office.com/
 - https://support.microsoft.com/en-us/supportrequestform/8ad563e3-288e-2a61-8122-3ba03d6b8d75

 In our particular case, there is nothing we can do.
 We can only annoy them and send them more emails to finally delete the blocked IP.
+As a workaround, we used a very similar domain with a different email server.
 If you have other ideas, let us know at [fosstodon](https://fosstodon.org/web/@techsaviours/107625303213896654).